Events

 Organised by the European Commission Directorate-General for Health and Food Safety | Wednesday, 1 October 2025 | 12:15 - 13:30 CET

 Five years on, the European Health Union is evolving through collaborative networks that connect expertise and drive action across sectors and borders.
-This session will showcase how these networks - spanning health security, medicine supply, AMR, and leadership - are strengthening coordination, addressing shared challenges, and shaping a more resilient and equitable Health Union.
+This session showcased how these networks - spanning health security, medicine supply, AMR, and leadership - are strengthening coordination, addressing shared challenges, and shaping a more resilient and equitable Health Union.

 Plenary 1 - Rethinking solidarity in health - Healing Europe's fractured social contract